Yes, you CAN find love, even if you didn't have a good relationship with your mother.

-PubMed published a study which examined how the quality of a daughter's mother-daughter relationship during childhood and adulthood is related to her psychological well-being, particularly focusing on depressive symptoms and self-esteem later in life.
+PubMed published a study that examined how the quality of a daughter's mother-daughter relationship during childhood and adulthood is related to her psychological well-being.
+The study focused on depressive symptoms and self-esteem later in life.

 1. Manage your expectations.

 As infants, we need someone to take care of us.
-As we grow, we become independent and learn to take care of ourselves.
+As we grow, we become independent and learn to care for ourselves.

-The problem lies in how much independence the child is able to assume, the timing, and the willingness to assume personal responsibilities.
-This works both ways; what is the child willing and able to do and what will the mother allow the child to do.
+The problem lies in how much independence the child can assume, the timing, and the willingness to take personal responsibility.
+This works both ways; what is the child willing and able to do, and what will the mother allow the child to do?

-Things that get in the way of our independence are beliefs like, “She won’t love me if she doesn’t need me”, “You are not smart, strong or pretty enough to do it on your own”, “You are my whole life” just to name a few of the more common beliefs.
+Things that get in the way of our independence are beliefs like, “She won’t love me if she doesn’t need me,” “You are not smart, strong, or pretty enough to do it on your own,” “You are my whole life” to name a few of the more common beliefs.

 Once you understand how your expectations are getting in the way of your independence, you can start to free yourself of them.
-Remember, you are an adult now and you are capable of redefining your expectations for yourself based on how YOU want to live.
+Remember, you are an adult now, and you can redefine your expectations for yourself based on how YOU want to live.

 2. Take care of your own needs.